Kern County rolls out master plan for Hart Park improvements

 Commissioner Gregory McGiffney asked Alsop to explore with the city of Bakersfield a more unified vision of the entire Kern River Parkway.

-Concerns were also raised in public comment about the planned razing of the adobe house, and the dismantling of the Kern River wheelhouse, another Works Projects Administration-built structure.
+Concerns were also raised in public comment about the planned razing of the adobe house, and the dismantling of the Kern River wheelhouse, another Work Projects Administration-built structure.

 The 86-year-old log building, which some call the old mill, has been falling down for decades.
 It was built in 1933, six years before the Hart Park adobe.
 If removed as the plan envisions, the wood for the wheelhouse would be labeled and preserved in the event it could be rebuilt somewhere else.